-Applications are accepted on a rolling admission for each term until six weeks before the start of the term.
+Applications are accepted on a rolling admission for each term until 30 days before the start of the term.
 Please check the university academic calendar for term start dates

 For fall term enrollment, applications that are RECEIVED by January 15 have a greater chance for funding opportunities.

 To apply, please follow the directions on the Graduate School's admissions page.

 Unofficial transcripts can be added to your online application.
 We will contact you for official copies if they are necessary.

 Please review the information for international students on the Graduate School's website.

 We require three letters of recommendation.
 You will enter the contact information of your reference writers on the online application.
 Letters should come from academic or professional contacts that have had enough experience working with the applicant to evaluate the individual’s ability to be successful in a graduate program.
 Letters from personal references are usually not acceptable.

 The statement of academic and career goals is perhaps the most important requirement for your application.